Fannon/mobo/examples/init/model/SCHEMA.md

         },
         "$extend": {
             "type": "string",
             "description": "This references another mobo json file.
-It will be included through inheritance, all existing attributes in the parent object will be overwritten."
+It will be included through inheritance, all existing attributes in the parent object will be overwritten.", "properties": {
+                "showForm": {
+                    "type": "boolean",
+                    "default": true,
+                    "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the edit form view."
+                },
+                "showSite": {
+                    "type": "boolean",
+                    "default": true,
+                    "description": "This applies to forms referencing templates only: If an template (.wikitext) is extended into the form, this property will decide if it is shown in the vie page view."
+                }
+            }
         },
         "propertyOrder": {
             "$ref": "#/definitions/schemaArray",